macobra52/SMB3-Randomizer-Deluxe/README.md

 - fcoughlin (Fred!) for permission to integrate his SMB3 Randomizer into the Deluxe distribution
 - Maeson, JosueCr4ft, and Zynk Oxhyde for permission to integrate their Luigi, Toad, and Peach hacks, respectively
 - Quick Curly for the Dark World 8 patch
+- jrowboy for providing a fix for the Faster Frog P-speed sprite

 Enjoy!